 Mercy (dir.
 Chris Sparling, 2016) – Four estranged brothers return home to visit their dying mother, but are thrust into a fight for survival of their own.

-Bungled execution takes the spark out of an ambitious film, where potential sadly peters out.
+Bungled execution takes the spark out of an ambitious mystery thriller, but its potential sadly peters out.

 Netflix original Mercy is a risk-taker.
 Lavish with twist and turns, the film leaves conventions at the door and provides little clue as to where the plot is heading.
 Such unpredictability can often make a mystery gripping.
 Frustratingly, unwieldy execution leaves us with nothing but a thoroughly perplexing enigma.

-Things start off slow in the familial affair, where four brothers convene in their old home.
+Things start off slow in the familial affair, where four brothers gather in their old home.
 Their mother Grace is dying.
 A visitor shows up with a mysterious bag, urging the family to end her suffering.
 Speculations lead to an ensuing moral dilemma of euthanasia.
 But that theory comes to naught as masked men intrude and threaten a restless night ahead.

-A genre switch-up lifts the film out of malaise, though never relieving it of tedium for long.
-Minimal suspense plays to a mundane waiting game, where the characters wait around to be snuffed out.
+A genre switch-up lifts the film from malaise, though never relieving it of tedium for long.
+Minimal suspense plays to a dull waiting game, where the characters wait around to be snuffed out.
 Lush visuals never measure up to the storytelling, where there is no real protagonist to root for.

 None of the interchangeable brothers (and one token girlfriend) invite any sympathy for their predicament.
-After all, the morally corrupt family has spent half the time preoccupied with a potential inheritance, more so than their mother’s ordeal.
+After all, the morally corrupt family spends half their time preoccupied with a potential inheritance, more so than their mother’s visible ordeal.
 What follows is more filler than thriller.
-Impatience emanates for the reveal of impetus behind the violent intrusion.
+Impatience follows for the reveal of the violent intrusion’s reasons.